 "It is truly an amazing program with wonderful staff and volunteers.
 We always feel welcome, safe and comfortable."

 "It has helped me so much in terms of feeling like I'm not alone and learning strategies for myself and others - my daughter and husband.
 I am very thankful for the program."

 What We Do

 The Oasis Program supports the healthy functioning of families who have been affected by incest and child sexual abuse.
 We offer group, individual, and family therapy.
 Oasis therapists help children and non-offending parents and caregivers reduce the short and long-term effects of sexual abuse, using evidence-based, trauma-informed practices that help clients integrate traumatic experience into everyday life, one that feels manageable and safe.

-Oasis offers three group cycles per year.
+Oasis is currently offering two groups.
 Groups meet with therapists weekly and follow a trauma-focused curriculum that provides clients with age-appropriate education around sexual abuse as well as concrete skills for managing trauma responses.